hgc123123/nyush-cluster/nyush-cluster/docs/hpc-tutorial/episode-2.md

 The reason is that `sbatch` only accepts bash scripts.
 If you give `sbatch` a normal shell command or binary, it won't work.
 This means that we have to put the command(s) we want to use in a bash script.
-A skeleton script can be found at `/data/cephfs-1/work/projects/cubit/tutorial/skeletons/submit_job.sh`

-The content of the file:
+The content of the example file:

 ```bash
 #!/bin/bash